ckeditor/ckeditor5/packages/ckeditor5-code-block/docs/features/code-blocks.md

 ```

 <info-box>
 	The first language defined in the configuration is considered the default one.
 This means it will be applied to code blocks loaded from the data that have no CSS `class` specified (or no `class` matching the {@link module:code-block/codeblockconfig~CodeBlockConfig#languages configuration}).
 It will also be used when creating new code blocks using the toolbar button.
-By default it is "Plain text" (the `language-plaintext` CSS class).
+By default, it is "Plain text" (the `language-plaintext` CSS class).
 </info-box>

 ### Integration with code highlighters

-Although live code block highlighting ***is impossible when editing*** in CKEditor 5 ([learn more](https://github.com/ckeditor/ckeditor5/issues/436#issuecomment-548399675)), the content can be highlighted when displayed in the frontend (e.g. in blog posts, messages, etc.).
+Although live code block highlighting ***is impossible when editing*** in CKEditor&nbsp;5 ([learn more](https://github.com/ckeditor/ckeditor5/issues/436#issuecomment-548399675)), the content can be highlighted when displayed in the frontend (for example, in blog posts or website content).

-The code language {@link module:code-block/codeblockconfig~CodeBlockConfig#languages configuration} helps to integrate with external code highlighters (e.g. [highlight.js](https://highlightjs.org/) or [Prism](https://prismjs.com/)).
-Please refer to the documentation of the highlighter of your choice and make sure the CSS classes configured in `codeBlock.languages` correspond with the code syntax auto–detection feature of the highlighter.
+The code language {@link module:code-block/codeblockconfig~CodeBlockConfig#languages configuration} helps to integrate with external code highlighters (for example, [highlight.js](https://highlightjs.org/) or [Prism](https://prismjs.com/)).
+Refer to the documentation of the highlighter of your choice and make sure the CSS classes configured in `codeBlock.languages` correspond with the code syntax autodetection feature of the highlighter.

 ## Tips and tweaks

 ### Editing text around code blocks

 There could be situations when there is no obvious way to set the caret before or after a block of code and type.
-This can happen when the code block is preceded or followed by a widget (e.g. a table) or when the code block is the first or the last child of the document (or both).
+This can happen when the code block is preceded or followed by a widget (like a table) or when the code block is the first or the last child of the document (or both).

 * To type **before the code block**: Put the selection at the beginning of the first line of the code block and press <kbd>Enter</kbd>.
 Move the selection to the empty line that has been created and press <kbd>Enter</kbd> again.
 A new paragraph that you can type in will be created before the code block.

-	{@img assets/img/code-blocks-typing-before.gif 770 The animation shows typing before the code blocks in CKEditor 5 rich text editor.}
+	{@img assets/img/code-blocks-typing-before.gif 770 The animation shows typing before the code blocks in CKEditor&nbsp;5 rich text editor.}

 * To type **after the code block**: Put the selection at the end of the last line of the code block and press <kbd>Enter</kbd> three times.
 A new paragraph that you can type in will be created after the code block.

-	{@img assets/img/code-blocks-typing-after.gif 770 The animation shows typing after the code blocks in CKEditor 5 rich text editor.}
+	{@img assets/img/code-blocks-typing-after.gif 770 The animation shows typing after the code blocks in CKEditor&nbsp;5 rich text editor.}

 ### Changing line indentation